Code-Institute-Submissions/Trash-Tournaments/TESTING.md

         + On smaller devices upon pressing the menu icon the user will see all the pages on the site and an associated icon.
     + As a **first time user** I want to understand the purpose of the site upon loading it.
         + Upon loading the site the user will land on index.html and be greeted with the header "Looking for a new kind of Rocket League experience?"
-        + There are 3 subheaders and an intro paragraph to give the user some more information on the website's purpose and directs them to press the button below.
+        + There are 3 subheaders and an introduction paragraph to give the user some more information on the website's purpose and directs them to press the button below.
         + The button expands the website overview which shows a description of and a link to each page of the site.
     + As a **first time user** I want to be able to easily view information about the Discord on any screen size.
         + I have tested the website across multiple screen sizes and have found no issues thus far.